What is a genuine Panama hat?

 For more than 7000 years the Ecuadorians have been weaving Panama hats from a sacred palm tree - known as the Toquilla palm.
 Using an ancient, time-consuming process, they transform the organic leaves into exquisite hand-woven hats.

-In the 18th Century, these hats were exported across the world via the Panama canal, which is how they came to be known as the Panama hat.
+In the 18th Century, these hats were exported across the world via Panama (prior to the canal), which is how they came to be known as the Panama hat.
 The Californian gold rush created the first huge wave of Panama hat buying.
 To the chagrin of the Ecuadorians, their most famous artwork is named after another country.

 If a hat is hand-woven in Ecuador, using the Toquilla palm, it is a genuine Panama hat.
 The easiest way to tell is to look at the top of the hat.
 If the straw fibres flower out from the centre of the hat (like the photo above) then it is a genuine Panama.
 If it is square, or without a centre then it is a machine-made copy.